chrisbarr/BeanstalkAPIBundle/README.md

 ##Usage

-All Beanstalk API methods are available through the `beanstalkapi` service - see https://github.com/chrisbarr/sfBeanstalk-PHP-API
+All Beanstalk API methods are available through the `beanstalkapi` service - see https://github.com/chrisbarr/sfBeanstalk-PHP-API for available methods

+All methods return `SimpleXMLElement` objects

 ``` php
 <?php